 Years can pass between the worst storms, but it is important to prepare your yard and home for this inevitable event.
+Hurricane preparedness trees has a different consideration than other parts of your yard.
 In fact, proper planning can actually help protect your home.
 The right kinds of trees and shrubs can create windbreaks and protect your home from flying debris.

 Preparing your yard requires thinking ahead.

-To keep your yard and home safe, keep hurricanes in mind when planning your gardens, planting new trees, and doing regular home maintenance.
-If your yard and home are well taken care of, you will be in a much better place when storms do arrive.
+To keep your yard and home safe when high winds come, keep hurricanes in mind when planning your gardens, planting new trees, and doing regular home maintenance.
+If your yard and home are well taken care of and wind resistance is considered, you will be in a much better place when storms do arrive.